 - (a) CEO/Principal

-- (b) Executive of Finance
+- (b) Chief Financial Operations Officer

 - (c) Head of Finance

 Any variation to this list must be approved by the Corporation.
 One signature is necessary for cheques up to £2,000 in value.
 Above £2,000, two signatories are required.